chanzuckerberg/czid-web/DEV_GUIDELINES.md

 ## Feature flags

-- `idseq-web` uses a lightweight custom feature flag system.
+- `czid-web` uses a lightweight custom feature flag system.
 Feature flags are stored in a string-array on the `allowed_features` column of `Users`.
 - Not every change needs a feature flag, but it is encouraged if you are less sure about a new refactor or need to decouple feature release from code deployment for testing.
 - We use feature flags instead of long lived feature branches to promote smaller diffs, continuous code integration, continuous QA testing, and dynamic changes without re-deploys.